 Your agent should respond to an action request by sending an action.
-The first action should be an allocation of skill points in the form of a JSON object (e.g. {"navigation": 12, "fighting": 8}).
+The first action should be an allocation of skill points in the form of a JSON object (e.g. {"agility": 0, "fighting": 12}).

 For the remaining actions, you should send the desired action as a string (Section 2.3 lists the available actions).